 - .mp4, .m4v (MPEG-4)

 Posts and Pages are two different things.
 Posts, with default settings, appear in reverse chronological order, while Pages are non-chronological content.
 Pages are used for static content such as About Us and Contact types of pages.

 Normally, Posts in WordPress are sorted into categories and taxonomy marks.
 The pages do not have categories or tags.

-Posts are published on blog and then readers comments on them.
-It allows users to discuss and ask questions to the blog admin or the other readers.
+Posts are published on the blog and then readers comments on them.
+It allows users to discuss and ask questions to the blog admin or other readers.
 This thing makes a blog more active.

 Appearance is a little bit tricky set of features for the new blogger but once you get an introduction then you will be able to customize or change the appearance of your blog easily.

 Let’s go through all the sections of the Appearance tab.

 5.1 – Themes